RiyaThakur7/RiyaThakur7.github.io/README.md

 |Auditorium Session|Dr.Kawalpreet K Bhatt|Meditation|
 |Auditorium Valedictory| - | - |

 July 26, 2024, The thirteenth day of Induction Programme.
 First Lecture was conducted by Dr.Kawalpreet K Bhatt.
 She is the Meditation Counseller and Homopathic Practitioner.
 Mam explained about the topic **Meditation**.
 We did the meditation for 15 mins.
 Secondly, we enjoyed all the performances of singing and dancing.
-Everyone didi a great job.
+Everyone did a great job.

 ***